createcandle/configuration-files/boot/firmware/readme.txt

 candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
-If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (Pi Zero). candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
-Use with the Hotspot addon. candle_hotspot.txt 			# If present, Candle will start a guest WiFi network. candle_hotspot.txt 			# Change the password of the guest wifi network by writing it into this file. nohotspot.txt 			# Aborts hotspot addon launch.
-Useful if that feature somehow causes trouble. show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables actions that can change the controller, such as installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save 	        # If present, wifi power saving will be enabled.
-This may cause connection issues. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
-Risky, For developers only. hostname.txt 			# The word inside this file will become the hostname.
+If it's empty the kiosk browser will not load. candle_kiosk_forced.txt 	# Force the kiosk mode to start on low memory systems (Pi Zero). candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables actions that can change the controller, such as installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save.txt 	        # If present, wifi power saving will be enabled.
+This may cause connection issues. candle_cutting_edge.txt 	# This affects how the Candle install script is run during disk image creation hostname.txt 			# The word inside this file will become the hostname.
 Must be one single word in lower case. skip_candle_store_check.txt	# Disables a check that ensures the Candle Store addon is always (re-)enabled at boot

+# HOTSPOT
+candle_hotspot.txt 			# If present, Candle will start a guest WiFi network. candle_hotspot_password.txt 		# Change the password of the guest wifi network by writing it into this file. candle_hotspot_allow_access_to_main_network.txt

 # RECOVERY OPTIONS - DEPRECATED
-By default booting into the recovery partition starts the update process, but this can be overridden: candle_update.txt		# If it exists, then this file will be renamed to candle_update.sh and run as a script.
-Also, the normal update process is not run. candle_recovery_type.txt        # The contents of this file overrides the recovery type.
+By default booting into the recovery partition starts the update process, but this can be overridden: candle_update.txt		# If it exists, then this file will be renamed to candle_update.sh and run as a script. candle_recovery_type.txt        # The contents of this file overrides the recovery type.
 Set its contents to the word "nothing" to boot into recovery and do nothing. candle_stay_in_recovery.txt     #  The recovery system will normally automaticallty reboot after the update is done.
-It stays in recovery so you can inspect things.
+It stays in recovery so you can inspect things. candle_recovery_aborted.txt     # The recovery partition's system update script ran into a problem and aborted the update. candle_recovery_interupted.txt  # If this file exists, the recovery partition's system update process was unexpectedly interupted during the critical part of the update.

 # TOOLS
 candle_make_emergency_backup.txt $ Make an emergency backup, which will be placed on the boot partition of the SD card.